openpolis/piston_mini_client/README.markdown

-`piston_mini-client` is a small wrapper to the httplib2, allowing fast development of python applications or modules that uses the REST API's produced through django-piston.
+`piston_mini-client` is a small wrapper to the httplib2, allowing fast development of python applications or modules using the REST API's produced through django-piston.

 This repository is a port to github of the [`piston_mini_client`](https://launchpad.net/piston-mini-client) library hosted on launchpad.